-Portable fire extinguishers: Four dry chemical units with expired certification
+Portable fire extinguishers: Two – 3 lb. dry chemical

-Anchor & ground tackle: Two 20 lb. (approx.) plow anchors, suitable chain and line rode
+Anchor & ground tackle: Bruce 20 kg anchor, Lewmar electric windlass, chain and line rode

-Comments: Safety equipment for fire fighting protection appears satisfactory; however the extinguishers have not been inspected tagged and maintained per N.F.P.A. recommendations.
-Personal flotation devices appear satisfactory for near coastal use.
-Expired distress signal flares are aboard.
-A sound signaling device was not seen.
+Comments: Safety equipment for fire fighting protection appears satisfactory however the extinguishers have not been inspected, tagged and maintained per N.F.P.A. recommendations.
+Personal flotation devices appear suitable for near coastal use.
+Current distress signal flares are aboard.
+A sound signaling device was not sighted.
 The navigational and anchor lights are properly arranged, installed and functional.
-The ground tackle including the anchor and rode was visually inspected as installed and appear satisfactory.
+The ground tackle including the anchor and rode was visually inspected as installed and appears good but windlass control switch contacts require cleaning of corrosion.
 The entire length of the anchor rode was not inspected and should be inspected prior to use.

 LP GAS SYSTEMS

-Devices: Pressure reducing valve, pressure gauge, electric shutoff solenoid
+Devices: Galley range, reducing regulator, pressure gauge, electric solenoid

 Comments: The LP gas system including the tanks, tank locker devices and galley range was visually inspected and the galley range and electric solenoid valve were tested.
-Overall, the installation of the LP system is good as installed by the manufacturer.
+Propane bottle external surfaces appear good and are properly secured within a dedicated locker.
+As visible, the fuel supply line appears satisfactory and is equipped with an electric shut-off valve.
+The galley range and oven were tested and appeared to function normally and burners are equipped with thermal safety valves.
 The vessel is not equipped with a propane or carbon monoxide alarm.
-The range was not tested.

 INVESTMENT – N/A